Samuil Marshak: Early years

 In 1902, the Marshak family moved to Saint Petersburg.
 There was a complication: as a Jew, Marshak could not legally live outside the Pale of Settlement, thus he could not attend school while living in the city.
 Philanthropist and scholar Baron David Günzburg took an interest in Marshak and introduced him to the influential critic Vladimir Stasov.
 Stasov was so impressed by the schoolboy's literary talent that he arranged an exception from the Pale laws for Samuil and his family.
 He also introduced Marshak to Maxim Gorky and Feodor Chaliapin.

 In 1904, Samuil was diagnosed with tuberculosis and could no longer continue to live in the cold climate of Saint Petersburg.
-Maxim Gorky arranged for Samuil to live with his family in the Black Sea resort town of Yalta (1904–1907).
+Maxim Gorky arranged for Samuil to live with his family in the Black Sea resort town of Yalta in Crimea (1904–1907).
 Gorky and Chaliapin also paid for his education and therapy.
-However, he spent much of this period in Kerch, living with the Fremerman family.
+However, he spent much of this period in Kerch also in Crimea, living with the Fremerman family.

 Young poet, philosopher and translator

 In 1904, he published his first works in the magazine Jewish Life and in the mid- to late 1900s, Marshak created a body of Zionist verse, some of which appeared in such periodicals as Young Judea.
 In 1907 he returned to Saint Petersburg and subsequently published numerous works in the popular magazine Satyricon.

 Marshak failed to gain admission at a university in Russia due to 'political insecurity' and earned his living giving lessons and writing for magazines.
 From his first trip to the Middle East he brought back many impressions, poems and a beautiful wife.

 In 1912 he moved to England and studied philosophy at the University of London.
 He fell in love with English culture and with poetry written in English.
-In his senior year at the University he published his translations of the poems written by William Blake, Robert Burns and William Wordsworth, published in Russia.
+In his senior year at the university, he published his translations of the poems written by William Blake, Robert Burns and William Wordsworth, published in Russia.
 His 1913 visit to an experimental "free" school in Wales (led by the Tolstoyan Philip Oyler) is noted as the event that sparked his professional interest in children.

 Shortly before World War I, in 1914, he returned to Russia and devoted himself to translation.